yedunay/pushswap/README.md

 3. **Checker Program**: Implement a `checker` program that verifies whether a provided list of instructions correctly sorts the given stack.

-4. **Visualizer**: Optional visualizer program for a graphical representation of the sorting process.

 ## Project Structure

 The project is divided into two main programs:

 - **push_swap**: Generates a list of instructions to sort a stack efficiently.
 - **checker**: Validates if the generated instructions correctly sort the stack.

-Additionally, a visualizer program is provided for a graphical representation of the sorting process.

 ## Compilation